The earliest phases of CNO enrichment in galaxies: Early chemical enrichment: exploiting long-lived stars in the Milky Way

 \section{Early chemical enrichment: exploiting long-lived stars in the Milky Way}

 In this section, we present the results of chemical evolution models for the MW.
 In Fig.~\ref{fig:1} we show the predicted abundance ratios of CNO elements as a function of [Fe/H] compared with observational data \citep{Mucciarelli22, Yong13, Amarsi19}.
 Different shades of green represent the predictions of the stochastic GCE model obtained assuming different dilution factors for the Pop~III star ejecta, i.e., different sizes/densities for the star-forming clumps at the beginning of the simulation (see Sect.~\ref{model implementations}).
-The first thing to note is that, to reproduce the full range of [Fe/H] values covered by our stellar sample (Sect.~\ref{samplehalo}), we need to account for different dilution factors ranging from $10^{1}$ to $10^{4}$.
+The first thing to note is that, to reproduce the full range of [Fe/H] values covered by our stellar sample (Sect.~\ref{samplehalo}), we need to account for different dilution factors\footnote{ {Hydrodynamical simulations of the expansion of SN bubbles suggest that different dilution factors have to be expected in dependence of the total energy, ejecta mass, and ISM densities \citep[e.g.,][and references therein]{Mori2002,Romano2019hydro}.
+A proper treatment of the ISM dynamics and energetic is still challenging \citep[e.g.,][]{Kim2023} and well beyond the scope of this work.}} ranging from $10^{1}$ to $10^{4}$.
 Specifically, the higher dilution factors allow us to reproduce the bulk of the observational data at $\rm [Fe/H] < -2 $.
 In this case, the ejecta from the first SNe are dispersed in denser (or larger) gas knots that contain higher amounts of neutral hydrogen, resulting in a shift of [Fe/H] towards the low metallicity regime.
 As the dilution factor decreases, the iron released by Pop~III SNe is diluted in a less dense environment, meaning the stellar clump is less compact, or in a smaller bubble, resulting in an increase in [Fe/H] abundance.
 Note that our assumptions on the dilution factors only affect the [Fe/H] abundances, which depend on the total amount of neutral hydrogen present in the stellar clumps, while the [X/Fe] ratios remain independent from these assumptions.